 - Prepare the lids: Next, take the lids and place them in a small saucepan.
 Cover them with hot boiling water and let sit for 10 minutes.
 After that discard the water.

 - Sterilize the jars: In addition, take the empty jars and place them in another pot with hot water.
 Cover and boil the jars for 10 minutes.
-Finally, when it’s time to remove them, use thongs to get them out.
+Finally, when it’s time to remove them, use kitchen tongs to get them out.
 Make sure to discard any water from the jars and place them on a clean kitchen towel.
 Finally, let the sterilized jars dry out.

 - Add the berry mixture: Afterwards, distribute the berry mixture into the prepared jars.
 Make sure to clean the jars, and after that add the lids and rings.